karlospn/mytechramblings-site-source-code/content/posts/an-opinionated-list-of-tips-for-building-a-dotnet-8-template.md

 The ``sourceName`` property value is replaced with the value provided by the ``-n``, ``--name`` parameter when running a template.
 The template engine will look for any occurrence of the name present in the config file and replace it in file names and file contents.
 If no name is specified by the host, the current directory is used.

-Now, imagine that I have finished building my Clean Architecture .NET template and opted to package it into a NuGet package.
-The ``template.json`` file for this template includes the following properties:
+Now, imagine that I have finished building my Clean Architecture .NET template and created the template package.
+The ``template.json`` file for this specific template includes the following properties:

 ```json
 {